djsb/canny/README.md

 canny
 =====

-Canny is a \$7 implementation of a controller for the cheap bulbs sold under the brands MiLight, LimitlessLed, Easybulb or any other futlight clone.
+Canny is a \$7 (hw components cost) implementation of a controller for the cheap bulbs sold under the brands MiLight, LimitlessLed, Easybulb or any other futlight clone.

 It uses a ESP8266 device and a nRF24L01 radio module to directly interface with the compatible bulbs.

 *note: this project is not yet out-of-the-box deployable.
 Drop me a message if you'd like to test.*